 - For suspected cyanide poisoning, contact the receiving hospital early. - CO is colorless and odorless. - Pulse oximetry will likely be normal with CO toxicity. - Hyperbaric oxygen is recommended for those with AMS, seizure, coma, focal deficits, blindness, CO levels > 25% or > 20% if pregnant.
 John Muir Medical Center - Walnut Creek is the only emergency hyperbaric chamber in the Bay Area.
-Contact the Base Hospital for direction. - Consider cyanide poisoning in any patient with CO intoxication. - Consider cyanide poisoning in any patient with AMS.
+Contact the Base Hospital for direction. - Baseline carboxyhemoglobin levels in chronic smokers is 5-10%. - Consider cyanide poisoning in any patient with CO intoxication. - Consider cyanide poisoning in any patient with AMS.